Nomris/php-bootstrap/readme.md

 # Websn PHP Bootstrap

+## Setup

+Copy the `config.php.example` file into the same directory and rename it `config.php`, then change the configuration to your enviorment.

 Each directory name in the direcory of the `worker.php` file will be compared to the path segment after the bootstrap segment.

 If a file in the directory and all sub directory matches it's content will be appened to the http response.